Home Stories Connect Power BI to WordPress

 Connect WordPress to Power BI

 HUB is lucky enough to have a broad history across technology, and a team rich with a wide range of skills, not least of which is data analysis.
+On a day to day basis, we work on projects that connect Power BI to WordPress.

 Connecting WordPress and Power BI is straightforward.
 Whether or not you are securely tunnelling over SSH hitting the database directly, or querying a separate database instance over a zero trust connection, the key to a strong reporting setup with WordPress is the MySQL Views that you write beforehand for Power BI to read.
 Alternatively, you may prefer to query directly in Power BI, but honestly, using SQL can be far quicker enabling you to then focus on visualisation and the data itself once the connection is setup.